michalspano/AppointDent/server/README.md

 Kills the service running at the specified port

+### `npm run dropdb:services`

+Drops all the tables from all the services.
+In other words, this command removes the data on all the services.

+### `npm run broker`

+Runs the broker on port `1883`.

 ### `npm run populate-db`

 Populates the database with 20 different patients and dentists.
+It also creates 20 appointments in future time for eah dentist.

 **Login details**
 - dentist1@example.com $\to$ dentist20@example.com